Easy-to-read medicine information about statins – what they are, how to take statins safely and possible side effects.

 Yes, most people will need to keep taking their statin.
 The benefits of reducing your risk of having a stroke or heart attack will only continue for as long as you take it.
 If you stop taking the statin without starting a different cholesterol-lowering treatment, your cholesterol level may rise again.

 Some medicines and foods affect the way your liver can process the statin, increasing the risk of side effects.
 Grapefruit is a common food that has this effect with statins.
-Doctors generally recommend that you eat no more than half a grapefruit or drink no more than a 200ml glass of grapefruit juice each day if you are taking statins.
+Having large quantities of grapefruit while taking simvastatin or atorvastatin can increase your risk of side effects.
+But, eating one serving of marmalade, no more than half a grapefruit or drinking no more than a standard glass (250 mL) of grapefruit juice each day, should not be a problem if you are taking statins.
+It's best to allow 12 hours between having these foods and taking your statin dose, so if you take your statin in the evening have your grapefruit in the morning.

 Statins interact with a few other medicines, including some antibiotics so it is important that you check with your doctor before taking any new medicines.